jinjagit/chess/README.md

 ### Features I want to add:
   * file ui, for saving / loading of both unfinished and finished games, in both app native and PGN formats.
   * step back / fwd through game (in progress, or completed)
-  * ui niceties (e.g. coordinates on/off, piece points count, highlight King when in check, verbose mode, etc.)
+  * ui niceties (e.g. coordinates on/off, piece points count, etc.)
   * Try doing more than just an 'AI' that plays a random move (as suggested in the 'Optional Extension'), but instead use a brute force look-ahead of a few ply (will still be an awful opponent!).
   * distributable executable (at least for Linux and OSX)